mopidy/mopidy/README.rst

 Using a standard MPD client we want to search for music in Spotify, manage Spotify play lists and play music from Spotify.

-To limit scope, we will start by implementing a MPD server which only supports Spotify, and not playback of files from disk.
+To limit scope, we will start by implementing an MPD server which only supports Spotify, and not playback of files from disk.
 We will make mopidy modular, so we can extend it with other backends in the future, like file playback and other online music services such as Last.fm.

 Architecture